Matternet to Begin Medical Drone Delivery Trials in North Carolina Aug. 29

 The NCDOT is holding its first public meeting about the state’s participation in the UAS Integration Pilot Program on Thursday, which is intended to serve as an information session with the opportunity to provide feedback and ask questions.
 For those in the area, the public information session will be held at Wake Tech Community College’s Perry Health Sciences Campus from 4 p.m. to 7 p.m.
 Thursday, Aug.
 30.

 “Pretty soon people are going to start to see drones overhead, and we want them to know what to expect,” said Pearce, adding that similar meetings are planned for the future, as the program continues to evolve and expand its local operations.
-We recently reported on Flytrex’s comparable endeavors in Holly Springs, where the focus is aerial food delivery.
+We recently reported on Flytrex’s comparable endeavors in Holly Springs, where the focus is aerial food delivery and inspiring food experiences.
 There, too, the NCDOT plans to host information sessions, before the company begins its own public tests in the fall.

 It seems like North Carolina is at the forefront of the UAS Integration Pilot Program, at least from a public participation perspective.
 Besides the city of San Diego, where the fire department recently tested UAV assistance during a simulated emergency, North Carolina is steadily venturing into active testing, with the public witnessing the progress first-hand.
 Stay tuned, as we report on Wednesday’s chain of events and watch standardized commercial drone implementation inch closer and closer to reality.